InsaneDev27/DIY-Laptop-Mouse-Project/README.md

  I also want to remind you that fitment is not universal, and the tolerances that worked with my printer and filament may not work with your setup.
 Likewise, some post processing and tolerance adjustments are warranted.
 I printed everything on an Elegoo Neptune 3 Pro with black eSUN PLA+, but even if you have the same setup, some differences are inevitable.

- Lastly, if you would like to build the project without the clamp, simply print the "Clamp delete plug for Body - M" instead of the clamp parts, and disregard the clamp assembly section below.
+ Lastly, if you would like to build the project without the clamp, print the "Clamp delete plug for Body - M" instead of the clamp parts, and disregard the clamp assembly section below.

  #### Post-Processing and Tolerancing:
  **Left Body**